Sheriffs in the United States: Ohio

-Until Ohio achieved statehood in 1803, the position of Sheriff was filled through appointments made at the pleasure of the Territorial Governor, Arthur St. Clair.
-The first Sheriff on the record in Ohio and the Northwest Territory was Colonel Ebenezer Sproat, who served fourteen years in the position.
+Until Ohio achieved statehood in 1803, the position of sheriff was filled through appointments made at the pleasure of the Territorial Governor, Arthur St. Clair.
+The first sheriff on the record in Ohio and the Northwest Territory was Colonel Ebenezer Sproat, who served fourteen years in the position.
 When he was appointed in 1788, Colonel Sproat's jurisdiction covered all of Washington County; this enormous area of land then included all of eastern Ohio from the Ohio River to Lake Erie.
 The "First to Serve Since 1788" motto on Ohio sheriff vehicles refers to Sheriff Sproat's service.

 After statehood, only three public offices in Ohio were filled via the electoral-process system.
-The position of Sheriff was one of them.
-Through this new system, William Skinner became the first elected Sheriff in the Buckeye State.
+The position of sheriff was one of them.
+Through this new system, William Skinner became the first elected sheriff in Ohio.
 Since the early 19th century, Ohio sheriffs have been elected at the county level for four-year terms.

 In each of the 88 counties of Ohio, the sheriff is the chief law-enforcement officer.
 The primary duties of the sheriff are to provide common pleas court services and corrections on a countywide basis, and full police protection to the unincorporated areas of the county; however, the sheriff also maintains full police jurisdiction in all municipalities, townships, and villages.
 Each sheriff is also statutorily required to provide line law enforcement, court security and service of papers, jail operations, extradition process, and transportation of prisoners.

 In an effort to become consistent on a statewide level, Ohio sheriffs and deputies wear a standardized uniform, and all patrol vehicles are marked in the same manner.

 Oklahoma

 Oklahoma's Sheriffs, whose primary role is as an officer of the court, provide full services, that is, providing traditional law-enforcement functions such as countywide patrol and investigations.
 As the chief peace officer of each of Oklahoma's 77 counties, the Sheriffs serve and execute all process, writs, precepts and orders issued or made by lawful authorities, namely the courts.
-The Sheriff's office also provides security for judges and courthouses.
-The Sheriffs are in charge of and have custody over the jail of their county, and all the prisoners in the jail are under the Sheriff's supervision, with the Sheriff serving as the county's jailer.
+The sheriff's office also provides security for judges and courthouses.
+The Sheriffs are in charge of and have custody over the jail of their county, and all the prisoners in the jail are under the sheriff's supervision, with the sheriff serving as the county's jailer.

 Under their law-enforcement responsibilities, the Sheriffs are responsible for ensuring that the peace is preserved, riots are suppressed, and that unlawful assemblies and insurrections are controlled throughout their county.
-To ensure justice is administered, the Sheriff is empowered to apprehend any person charged with a felony or breach of the peace and may attend any court within the county.
-The Sheriffs are also empowered to conscript any person or persons of their county that they may deem necessary to fulfill their duties.
+To ensure justice is administered, the sheriff is empowered to apprehend any person charged with a felony or breach of the peace and may attend any court within the county.
+The sheriffs are also empowered to conscript any person or persons of their county that they may deem necessary to fulfill their duties.